Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 I loved the News.
 Being at a larger-than-life tabloid taught me to write big, bold and brash.
 I covered business and did some food writing and book reviewing.
 Meanwhile, I was promoted to covering celebrities and entertainment.
 This might not sound like much to brag about.
 But it was my revenge-of-the-nerds moment.

 I ranted about U.S. policy that turned away dark-complexioned Haitian boat people.
 My mother was mortified when I wrote about Chinese restaurants paying their workers slave wages.
 Sometimes, I fought my editors too.
-It took forever to convince them that it was worth featuring the then-tiny Mexican population.
+It took forever to convince them that it was worth reporting on the tiny community of Mexicans that had started coming to the Big Apple.

 Readers reacted.
 The occasional moron called with threats to do me bodily harm.
 I got hate mail and fan mail, speaking engagements and requests for TV appearances.
 My column was nationally syndicated, which meant other newspapers paid the News for the right to run it in their pages.
 In other words, I was a hit.